fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/decoratorPatternImplementation/v3/PurchaseSuccessTests.md

 and we will add the remaining 2, but the last 2 are all dependent on earlier tests.
 According to the test independence-isolation principle, each test should be independent and self-sufficient.

+Benefits
+- Resilience: If a test is not dependent on another test or 3rd party services that fail to set up or delete the required data or leave the system in an unexpected state, it will be harder to fail or crash.
+- Faster test development: Speed up the long-term maintenance and test development since a long analysis session is not required
+- to determine the effects of changing or deleting the test dependency.
+- Random run order: Allows running the tests in random order in different groups.
+- Parallel testing: This will make tests run independently in parallel and not have to rely on other tests to set up the
+- required data.